-If you have or your child has special health care needs, such as developmental delays, diabetes, or asthma, call Member Services at 866-959-6555 to get more information on how to get help.
-Texas Children's Health Plan has a Case Management program that offers families help with you or your child's special needs.
-The services range from simple outreach and information to intensive care management.
+If you have or your child has special health care needs, such as developmental delays, diabetes, sickle cell disease, or asthma, call Member Services at 866-959-6555 to get more information on how to get help.
+Texas Children's Health Plan has a Service Coordination program that offers families help with you or your child's special needs.
+The services range from simple outreach and information to intensive Service Coordination.
 They also include coordination with and referral to community resources to help families with transportation and basic living needs.
-The case manager will call you within 15 business days to assess your needs.
+The Service Coordinator will call you within 15 business days to assess your needs.
 The case manager will work with you to develop a service plan within 30 business days.
-You can decline or opt out of Case Management at any time.
+You can decline or opt out of Service Coordination at any time.